belgianmobileid/doc/directIntegration/authentication.md

     </tr>
     <tr>
       <td>{% include parameter.html name="redirect_uri" req="REQUIRED" %}</td>
       <td>It is the URL to which users are redirected once the authentication is complete.
-It MUST match the value preregistered during the registration and use the HTTPS scheme. http://localhost is only permitted for development purposes, it’s not for use in production.<br><br><b>Note</b> : if relevant (in case you have a mobile app) make sure that your redirect URIs support the Universal links and App links mechanism.
+The following restrictions apply to redirect URIs:<br><ul><li>The redirect URI MUST match the value preregistered during the registration.</li><li>The redirect URI MUST begin with the scheme <code>https</code> (consult <a href="https://belgianmobileid.github.io/doc/authentication/#certificates-and-website-security" target="blank">this section</a> for more information).
+There is an exception for localhost redirect URIs that are only permitted for development purposes, it’s not for use in production.</li><li>The redirect URI is case-sensitive.
+Its case MUST match the case of the URL path of your running application.
+For example, if your application includes as part of its path .../abc/response-oidc, do not specify .../ABC/response-oidc in the redirect URI.
+Because the web browser treats paths as case-sensitive, cookies associated with .../abc/response-oidc may be excluded if redirected to the case-mismatched .../ABC/response-oidc URL.</li><li>If relevant (in case you have a mobile app) make sure that your redirect URIs support the Universal links and App links mechanism.
 Functionally, it will allow you to have only one single link that will either open your desktop web application, your mobile app or your mobile site on the User’s device.
 Universal links and App links are standard web links (http://mydomain.com) that point to both a web page and a piece of content inside an app.
 When a Universal Link is opened, the app OS checks to see if any installed app is registered for that domain.
 If so, the app is launched immediately without ever loading the web page.
-If not, the web URL is loaded into the webbrowser.</td>
+If not, the web URL is loaded into the webbrowser.</li></ul></td>
     </tr>
     <tr>
       <td>{% include parameter.html name="state" req="Strongly RECOMMENDED" %}</td>